 I’ve met quite a few couples who have experienced increasing levels of disconnection but was oblivious to the fact because they were deceived by the distraction of constantly being surrounded by other people.

-One can become so busy in your relationship that all the activity can be confused for growth or progress.
+One can become so busy in your relationship that all the activities can be confused for growth or progress.
 Never confuse the two.

 As a couple, you can be spending a lot of time together in all sorts of activities, without actually growing closer as a couple.